 Sign up for health insurance coverage, or

-Apply for and/or obtain an exemption from the individual shared responsibility requirement when you file a Federal tax return.*
+Claim an exemption from the individual shared responsibility requirement when you file a Federal tax return.*

 *Please be aware that certain American Indian/Alaska Native protections available through the Health Insurance Marketplace only apply to members of federally recognized tribes.
 For more information, please visit: The Health Insurance Marketplace and AI/ANs.

 If you have other forms of health care coverage, such as private insurance, Medicare, or Medicaid, CHIP, TRICARE, or VA Health Benefits, you can continue to use IHS and: